SiLab-Bonn/irrad_spectroscopy/README.rst

    # Import
    from irrad_spectroscopy.physics import isotope_dose_rate

-   # Get dose rate of isotope in uSv/h
    # Zn65 with activity of 20 kBq at a distance of 100 cm in air
    isotope_dose_rate(isotope='65_Zn',
                      activity=20e3,